 In general, altcoins tend to be in a perpetual state of bearishness or stagnation, either hovering in price or going down.
 Then, once in a while, an alt or two will catch an uptrend or epic run (generally a pump).
 However, every so often (like once or twice a year if we are lucky) all alts will “moon” at once or in quick succession for an extended period (for example a week, a few weeks, or even a month or two).

 This period in which all altcoins are running together is sometimes called alt season by cryptocurrency traders/investors on social media.

 When alt season occurs altcoins tend to outperform Bitcoin and the Dollar.
-If you are looking for early signs of alt season, look to the price action of the top alts Ripple and Ether (subject to change). you can also generally look for a divergence in the market cap of Bitcoin and alts, and you can also look at BTC market dominance trends.
+If you are looking for early signs of alt season, look to the price action of the top alts like Ripple and Ether (subject to change).
+You can also generally look for a divergence in the market cap of Bitcoin and alts, and you can also look at BTC market dominance trends.
 Check out the image below for one way of detecting and better understanding all season.

 In the chart below, you can see that during alt season not only is the total cap of crypto going up, but altcoin growth is generally outpacing Bitcoin.
 On the other end of this, we have what one might call “salt season.”
 This is when not only is the whole market going down, but alts are going down faster than BTC.

 In general one wants to be out of crypto or in BTC rather than alts if it isn’t alt season.
 That said, alt season can come on quick, and trading alts can be profitable in any season, so you’ll find plenty of people in alts during the off-season too.
 Just try not to FOMO into the top and HODL into salt season, because that can sting. 😉